 Access to Farms is a partnership of organisations that helps farmers inspire the next generation by offering safe, fun access to farm visits.
 Access To Farms is responsible for the creation of the Industry Code of Practice: preventing or controlling ill health through animal contact at visitor attractions.
 It is also responsible for CEVAS which is the established training course for landowners operating visits for schools and those with additional needs.

-You could include the topic of outdoor learning or food and farming education within a future club programme, invite one of the organisation’s representatives or host farmer to give a club talk or read about young farmer Ernie Richards who’s already talking to children from his farm.
+You could include the topic of outdoor learning or food and farming education within a future club programme, or invite one of the organisation’s representatives or host farmer to give a club talk.